owlbarn/tutorial/book/algodiff/README.md

 let sin_ad = Builder.build_siso (module Sin : Builder.Siso)
 ```

+The `siso` means "single input, single output".
 That's all!
-Now we can use this function as if it is an native operation.
+Now we can use this function as if it is a native operation.
+You will find that this new operator works seamlessly with existing ones.

 ```ocaml env=algodiff:extend_ad
 # let f x =